clau-org/std/README.md

 ## API documentation

-For full documentation of all functions provided by this module, please see the docs directory in this repository.
+For full documentation of all functions provided by this module, please see the README.md in each module directory in this repository.

 ## Contributing